 |8 shutter flaps per second||14 shutter flaps per second|

 |350 shots per battery charge||3780 shots per battery charge|

 |141 x 83 x 46 mm, 495 g||160 x 159 x 92 mm, 1415 g|

 Body comparison: Fujifilm X-Pro2 vs Nikon D5

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-Pro2 and the Nikon D5.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-Pro2 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5 is considerably larger (117 percent) than the Fujifilm X-Pro2.
 Moreover, the D5 is substantially heavier (186 percent) than the X-Pro2.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.